 At this time, the United States is experiencing an alarming increase in addiction rates and drug overdose deaths.
 The use of chemical substances to cure conditions and to relieve pain is not new.
-In the 1880s, the coca plant found in South America was experimented on by German scientists.
-They were looking for an anesthetic for medical procedures.
-Cocaine found its way to the United States and was even used in the drink Coca-Cola in minuscule doses.
-It was also readily available for purchase at drug stores over the counter.
-The spread of the chemical prompted the U.S. government to ban coca in the early 1900s, making its consumption unlawful.
+In the 1880s, the coca plant found in South America was experimented on by German scientists looking for an anesthetic for medical procedures.
+Cocaine found its way to the United States, was in the drink Coca-Cola in minuscule doses, and was readily available for purchase at drug stores over the counter.
+This prompted the U.S. government to ban coca in the early 1900s, making its consumption unlawful.

 In the 1990s, the pharmaceutical companies successfully manufactured prescription opioids that were far more potent than the over-the-counter pain relievers.
-These companies convinced doctors to prescribe the new opioids to patients even though doctors were weary of the potential side effects.
-The side effects turned out to be what the Centers for Disease Control and Prevention deems the overdose epidemic.
-The CDC made adjustments to the recommended prescription guidelines in 2016, which may have already delivered results.
-2018 saw a 4% decrease in reported overdose deaths and a 13.5% decrease in reported prescription opioid-related deaths.
+Doctors began prescribing the new opioids to patients even though they were weary of the potential side effects.
+The side effects became what the Centers for Disease Control and Prevention now deems the overdose epidemic.

 What Is an Addictive Personality?

 Addictive personality is a condition that causes an individual to be unable to overcome his or her craving for a substance.
-A lot of attention is placed on drugs because drugs have such severe results in a short amount of time.
+There is a lot of attention on drugs because of the severe results in a short amount of time.
 Really, though, an addictive personality is not limited to chemical substances.
 People can become addicted to a host of other things, such as:

 - Eating in general

-Addiction is generally defined as behavior that has a singular pursuit of procuring a substance of choice.
-One of the reasons why an individual becomes obsessed with getting the next hit is because after a few hours from the last hit, withdrawal symptoms begin to set in.
-Withdrawal symptoms are uncomfortable.
+Addiction is generally a behavior that has a singular pursuit of procuring a substance of choice.
+One of the reasons why an individual obsesses over getting the next hit is because after a few hours from the last hit, uncomfortable withdrawal symptoms begin to set in.
 In order to keep them away, an individual simply needs the next drink or pill.

 The most obvious sign of an addiction is the loss of control.
-People who have succumbed to their substance of choice cannot resist it.
-A heavy drinker, for example, will not be able to resist a drink at a gathering even though he knows that it is best to give up the alcohol.
+People who succumb to their substance of choice cannot resist it.
+A heavy drinker, for example, cannot resist a drink at a gathering even though he knows that it is best to give up the alcohol.

 Chemical substances such as drugs and alcohol rewire the reward mechanism of the brain.
 The brain becomes accustomed to its source of dopamine, so it begins to crave it when the effects of the last hit wear off.
 This vicious cycle leads to tolerance, which makes the addiction stronger because the substance must be consumed in larger doses at a higher frequency.